sahithyandev/s3/src/content/docs/computer-architecture/02-instruction-set-architecture.md

 - VAX (historically important)
 - Motorola 68000 series (used in early Macs and Amigas)

-### Modular vs Incremental
+### Modular vs. Incremental

 #### Incremental

-An ISA is incremental if it adds new instructions and features to an existing ISA without breaking backward compatibility.
+An ISA is incremental **if** it adds new instructions and features to an existing ISA without breaking backward compatibility.
 Features are linearly enabled.

 #### Modular

-An ISA is modular if it is built as separate, self-contained pieces (modules) that can be combined in different ways.
+An ISA is modular **if** it is built as separate, self-contained pieces (modules) that can be combined in different ways.
 Any combination of modules can be enabled.

 ## ISA Families